mramshaw/Alexa-Stuff/DynamoDB/README.md

 DynamoDB is not expensive, but it's not free either.

-On the other hand, DynamoDB integration with node.js is painless.
+On the other hand, DynamoDB integration with node.js is relatively painless.

 ## Integration with node.js